pellina01/official/README.md

 # official

-sending sensor data from raspi to ec2 instance using mqtt
+sending sensor data from raspi and arduino to ec2 instance using mqtt